Dandandan-mo/T2A2-API-Webserver-Project/README.md

 flask run
 ```
 8. send the url (http://127.0.0.1:5000) in Postman and follow the API endpoint documentation above in  R5 to use all functions.

+*This is the original repo written for term 2 assignment